ShanaScogin/modeLLtest/README.md

 # modeLLtest [![Build Status](https://travis-ci.com/ShanaScogin/modeLLtest.svg?branch=master)](https://travis-ci.com/ShanaScogin/modeLLtest)
 An R Package which implements model comparison tests using cross-validated log-likelihood (CVLL) values.

-# Test Overviews
+# Introduction
-An R package which implements model comparison tests. `modeLLtest` includes functions for the cross-validated difference in means (CVDM) test and the cross-validated median fit (CVMF) test.
-Other tools include a function to output a vector of cross-validated log-likelihood (CVLL) values and a function to perform the CVDM test on an input of two CVLL vectors.
+`modeLLtest` is an R package which implements model comparison tests.
+This package includes functions for the cross-validated difference in means (CVDM) test and the cross-validated median fit (CVMF) test.
+The CVDM and CVMF tests assist researchers and students in selecting among models describing the same process.
+Selection among estimation methods describing the same process is a crucial methodological step within the social sciences.
+Other tools in `modeLLtest` include a function to output a vector of cross-validated log-likelihood (CVLL) values and a function to perform the CVDM test on an input of two CVLL vectors.
 The relevant papers including details can be found below:

 * Harden, J. J., & Desmarais, B. A. (2011).
 Linear Models with Outliers: Choosing between Conditional-Mean and Conditional-Median Methods.
 State Politics & Policy Quarterly, 11(4), 371-389.